FinTechCamp/SmartGambling/README.md

 # Smart Gambling: A simple Dapp that allows a user to bet on a random number and win/lose ETH.

 Project #3: A Dapp that allows a user to bet on a random number and win/lose ETH.
+The frontend is programmed using HTML, JavaScript as well as the [Web3.js - Ethereum JavaScript API](https://web3js.readthedocs.io/).
+The randomness in the game comes a decentralized Oracle [Chainlink VRF: On-chain Verifiable Randomness](https://blog.chain.link/verifiable-random-functions-vrf-random-number-generation-rng-feature/).

 ![Logo](images/SmartGamblingGUI.jpg)